-We have written before about the importance of Anti-Kickback Act and its close cousin the Stark Act, and this recent settlement is a perfect example of the evils each law seeks to prevent or punish.
-In a nutshell, the Anti-Kickback Act (42 U.S.C. § 1320a-7b(b)) prohibits the making or offering or paying or accepting “remuneration” (defined as any thing of value) if one purpose of the payment is to induce referrals, while Stark (42 U.S.C.§1395nn) prohibits a hospital (or other entity providing health care items or services) from submitting claims to Medicare or Medicaid for items or services rendered to patients referred by physicians who have improper financial relationships with the providers of the items or services.
+We have written before about the importance of Anti-Kickback Statute and its close cousin the Stark Act, and this recent settlement is a perfect example of the evils each law seeks to prevent or punish.
+In a nutshell, the Anti-Kickback Statute (42 U.S.C. § 1320a-7b(b)) prohibits the making or offering or paying or accepting “remuneration” (defined as any thing of value) if one purpose of the payment is to induce referrals.
+Stark (42 U.S.C.§1395nn), on the other hand, prohibits a hospital (or other entity providing health care items or services) from submitting claims to Medicare or Medicaid for items or services rendered to patients referred by physicians who have improper financial relationships with the providers of the items or services.

 Each law contains certain “safe harbors” which are in essence exceptions to their blanket prohibitions.
-A violation of each law can be the basis for a civil (e.g., under the FCA) prosecution by DOJ, civil penalties, or an administrative action by HHS.
+A violation of each law can be the basis for a civil (e.g., under the False Claims Act) prosecution by DOJ, civil penalties, or an administrative action by HHS.
 In addition, the Anti-Kickback Act provides criminal penalties.
-Both laws are designed to ensure that physicians’ judgment about their patients’ care is conflict free (for example, as to whether an item or service is medically necessary, safe, effective, and of good quality), to keep the competitive playing field for health care providers level and fair, and to protect the financial integrity of government health care programs such as Medicare and Medicaid.
+Congress designed both laws to ensure that physicians’ judgment about their patients’ care is conflict free.
+For example, as to whether an item or service is medically necessary, safe, effective, and of good quality.
+Congress wanted to keep the competitive playing field for health care providers level and fair, and to protect the financial integrity of government health care programs such as Medicare and Medicaid.

 We expect this most recent settlement, coupled with HHS OIG’s recent Fraud Alert, signals an increase in whistleblower cases and investigative and enforcement actions against hospitals, skilled nursing facilities, and other medical facilities that utilize physicians as medical directors.
-However, it remains to be seen if these will focus also on the physicians who act improperly as the HHS OIG Alert suggests or whether it is only the facilities that will be targeted.
+However, we are not certain if the government will also focus on the physicians.

 As the saying goes, “It takes two to tango” and without physicians willing to accept kickbacks and break self-referral laws, the facilities could not play the game.
 In the most recent announced settlement, only the facility (Hebrew Homes) is paying to settle.
 While HHS OIG’s Fraud Alert notes that it has recently reached settlements with 12 individual physicians, these were administrative settlements under the Civil Monetary Penalties Law, not False Claims Act or criminal charges.
-It remains to be seen what further types of actions the United States takes against the individual physicians.
+We will see whether the individual physicians face False Claims Act liability for the improper medical directorships.